hiram-madelaine/om-inputs/README.md

 ```

-##### Change the rendering (work in progress)
+##### Change the rendering (implementation may change)

-For example, concerning the enum schema, it should be possible to choose between a
+For example, concerning the enum schema, it is possible to choose between a
 select or a group of radio buttons.
 ```
 (def opts {:person/gender {:type "radio-group"}})